Ethaks/pf1spheres/README.md

 This module for the [Pathfinder 1e game system](https://gitlab.com/Furyspark/foundryvtt-pathfinder1) for [Foundry Virtual Tabletop](http://foundryvtt.com/) provides additional functionality and support for the rule sets [Spheres of Power](https://www.dropdeadstudios.com/spheres-of-power) and [Spheres of Might](https://www.dropdeadstudios.com/spheres-of-might) from [Drop Dead Studios](https://www.dropdeadstudios.com/).

+As the module is still heavily in development, the best source for available features and notable changes is its [changelog](CHANGELOG.md).

 ## Installation

 To install the module navigate to Foundry's _Add-on Modules_ tab in the Setup menu and paste the following link in the **Install Module** dialog: